 What happens if some of the logs are covered by a shadow, and Timbeter does not detect these?
 Good question.
 Timbeter’s team suggests you to simply add the logs that were missing during the correction process.

-It is easy to re-measure the existing measurement whether you are using the app or viewing your stored measurements in the Storage Module on your computer’s desktop.
+It is easy to re-measure the existing measurement whether you are using the app or viewing your stored measurements in the Storage Module, our Web based platform.

 #6 Can I Measure Cord Wood?